 · a management consultant – before the business transformation fails (which it probably will)?

 One may of course ask customers to complete customer satisfaction surveys.

-And may take months or years before the final outcome of the work is known, if ever.
+But it may take months or years before the final outcome of work done is known.